Google gets sweet on bees with interactive Earth Day Doodle

 The annual celebration, which is observed on Wednesday this year, was founded in 1970 and aims to raise awareness of environmental issues, with events around the globe promoting recycling, pollution reduction and care for the planet.

 To mark this year's Earth Day, Google partnered with The Honeybee Conservancy, a nonprofit organization dedicated to protecting bees, to construct an interactive Doodle that features a bee going about its important business of pollinating flowers.
-Users can use their keyboard mouse to navigate the bee from flower to flower, pollinating flowers and unlocking cool facts about bees and their importance to sustaining life on Earth.
+You can use your mouse to guide the bee from flower to flower, getting pollination done and unlocking cool facts about bees and their importance to sustaining life on Earth.

+Google frequently livens up its bare-bones search page with artwork that draws attention to notable people, events, holidays and anniversaries, often to remind us of lesser-known real-world heroes.
+While animals often appear in the doodles, it's less common that Google dedicates a doodle to one, as it did in 1997 for the pangolin.

 Guillermo Fernandez founded The Honeybee Conservancy in 2009 to help save bees and to help underserved communities produce healthy food and build green spaces.
-Bees pollinate about 30% of the food we eat, but a quarter of the 4,000 bee species native to North America are at risk of extinction, Fernandez wrote in a Google blog post highlighting bees' vital role in a healthy ecology.
+Bees "pollinate 1 in 3 bites of food we eat," but a quarter of the 4,000 bee species native to North America are at risk of extinction, Fernandez wrote in a Google blog post highlighting bees' vital role in a healthy ecology.

 "On a larger scale, the world's survival depends on theirs," wrote Fernandez, who serves as the organization's executive director.